KA8SCP/g32_user_tool/README.md

 The script writes to output to 2 files to the /var/www/html directory.
 You may decide to put this in a "hidden" directory, your call.

+Recommend putting the script file in the /dstar/scripts directory.
+Make it executable with: chmod +x

+Use a cron job to execute it on a schedule.